stacks-network/docs/src/pages/stacks-blockchain/sending-tokens.md

 ## Step 6: Confirming balance (optional)

-Now that the token transfer is confirmed, we can verify the new account balance on the sender address by [follwing the "Getting account balances" steps from the previous tutorial](/stacks-blockchain/managing-accounts#step-5-getting-account-balances).
+Now that the token transfer is confirmed, we can verify the new account balance on the sender address by [following the "Getting account balances" steps from the previous tutorial](/stacks-blockchain/managing-accounts#step-5-getting-account-balances).